lukexi/strip-ths/README.md

 Expects `stack`, but you could switch the call to "stack" to a call to "cabal" in `app/Main.hs` and it should work fine.

-*Notes
+**Notes**

-I build this to work around issues with GHC's built-in linker: it has problems compiling any Template Haskell-using file that depends on a library that itself depends on DLLs.
+I built this to work around issues with GHC's built-in linker: it has problems compiling any Template Haskell-using file that depends on a library that itself depends on DLLs.

 See https://ghc.haskell.org/trac/ghc/ticket/10672 and related tickets.